GuanceCloud/guance-docs/docs/en/scene/view-variable.md

 2. [Variable Queries](#query): The current view variable uses different query methods, including DQL queries, PromQL queries, UI queries and custom queries.

-3. Default Value: The initial variables of the current view in the dashboard.
-It supports previewing all variables of the current view and selecting the initial variables to be displayed by default in the dashboard.
-If the default value is empty, the latest field data will be displayed in the dashboard.
+3. Default Value: The initial variable of the current view variable in the dashboard.
+You can view all the variables of the current view variable in the drop-down box, and select the initial variable to view by default in the dashboard.
+If the default value is empty, the latest field data is displayed on the dashboard.

-    - **Note**: The default value list displays a maximum of 50 variables and supports searching for more.
+    - *: The condition is null;
+    - All values: The result value obtained from the view variable query statement is used as the variable parameter; The drop-down box displays up to 50 variables.
+    - Custom: Enter the value directly in the selection bar and press enter to create.
+You can search in the selection bar to find your target variable.

+    Click **Selected** to select all values in the current list.

 4. Variable Name: The name of the variable to which the current set of view variables belongs.
 When adding a chart in the dashboard, it needs to be referenced in the chart query using the format: #{variable name}.